NEXT RETREAT

 • Daily yoga with Danielle Harbord

-• Accommodation at the dreamy Buena Vista Hotel
+• Seven nights at the dreamy Buena Vista Hotel

-• Private chef for 3 healthy lunches and dinners
+• Private chef for 3 Peruvian-Mediterranean lunches and dinners

-• Excursion to the caves and beach of Las Capullanas
+• Guided excursion to Las Capullanas caves and beach

 THE PLAN DURING